 3. Main policy statement

-At present, there are no additional payments made to senior officers which specifically relate to performance such as performance bonuses - neither is there an element of pay which can be enhanced for performance.
-Performance issues will be dealt with through the performance excellence review process.
+4.3.
+At present, there are no additional payments made to senior officers which specifically relate to performance such as performance related pay or bonuses.

+5.2.
 Through this policy the pay multiple of the chief executive will be monitored annually.
-Should the multiplier between the annual salary paid to a full time employee on the lowest spinal column point and the annual salary paid to the chief executive be greater than 10:1, this will be reported by the leader of the council to full council for consideration.
+Should the multiplier between the annual salary paid to a full time employee on the lowest spinal column point and the annual salary paid to the chief executive be greater than 10:1, this will be reported by the Personnel Committee to Full Council for consideration.